datarefuge/workflow/checking.md

 - Getting set up as a Checker
   - Apply to become a Checker
-    - By asking your DataRescue guide or by filling out [this form](XXX)
+    - By asking your DataRescue guide or by filling out [this form](https://docs.google.com/a/temple.edu/forms/d/e/1FAIpQLSfh9YIFnDrc-Cuc0hTd-U37J3D8xw8K7VXmzWkPs6Y5Q0wfVg/viewform)
     - Skills recommended: in general, Checkers need to have an in-depth understanding of harvesting goals and potential content variations for datasets.
-    - Note that a Gmail email address is required to apply.
+    - Note that an email address is required to apply.
-    - Note also that you should be willing to have your real name be associated with the datasets, to follow archival best practices (see [Trust and archival best practices](XXX) for more information).
+    - Note also that you should be willing to have your real name be associated with the datasets, to follow archival best practices (see [Trust and archival best practices](Link coming soon) for more information).
   - Credentials, slack invite, Uncrawlable spreadsheet URL, and other details will be provided once your application is approved.
   - Test the Uploader application http://drp-upload.herokuapp.com with the credentials provided
     - Make sure to select the right event in the dropdown